Background—Tasmanian Freight Equalisation Scheme

 Additional eligibility conditions may apply, as set out in the Ministerial Directions.

 A person may also be eligible for southbound assistance for brood mares and foals as per the additional eligibility conditions set in the Ministerial Directions.

 Eligibility of goods:

-Certain cargoes are ineligible for assistance, including price equalised goods, and goods imported into Australia from overseas which have not undergone a manufacturing process before being shipped to or from Tasmania.
+Certain goods are ineligible for assistance, including price equalised goods, and goods imported into Australia from overseas which have not undergone a manufacturing process on the mainland before being shipped to or from Tasmania.

-- Assistance is available for northbound and intrastate shipments of goods listed on Schedule 1 of the Ministerial Directions.
+- Assistance is available for northbound and intrastate shipments of goods listed in Schedule 1 of the Ministerial Directions.

-- Assistance is available for southbound and intrastate shipments of raw materials and equipment for use as inputs to the mining, manufacturing, agricultural, fishing and forestry industries in Tasmania.
+- Assistance is available for southbound and intrastate shipments of raw materials or equipment for use as inputs to the mining or manufacturing industries in Tasmania and material input to, or machinery, implements and equipment for use in the agricultural, fishing and forestry industries in Tasmania.